nuprl/MultiPL-E/docs/new_language.md

 # Evaluate a New Programming Language

 One of the goals of this work is to ensure that the benchmark set is extensible.
-In trying out the completions in [Evaluate a New Model](new_model.md), you may have noticed a number of files with prefixes `humaneval_to_` and `eval_` in `src/`.
-These are the only two files required for adding a new language to the benchmark.

 Most of the work (recursive substitution, actually generating the strings, etc.) takes place in the `generic_evaluator.py` script.
-This should work for any language that you throw at it, although your mileage may vary.
+This should work for any language that you throw at it, but some languages will require more work than others.
+In addition, you need to write:

+1. An evaluator for your new language that goes in [evaluation/src](https://github.com/nuprl/MultiPL-E/tree/main/evaluation/src); and

+2. A translator for your new language that goes in [dataset_builder](https://github.com/nuprl/MultiPL-E/tree/main/dataset_builder).

+We strongly recommend adapting existing files.
+If you're trying to evaluate a new untyped language, we recommend starting with the JavaScript translator.
+If you're trying to evaluate a new typed language, we recommend starting with the TypeScript translator.

 ### Creating humaneval_to_L